-If you get a welcome pop-up, you can click on Skip tour
+If you get a welcome pop-up, you can click on Skip tour.

 You will need KIE Sandbox Extended Services installed.
-Hit the Run button and follow the instructions.
+See Appendix A.

 Can you uncover a defect in the decision table?
-Hint: When testing barely habitable, set oxygen to 60.
+Hint: When testing “barely habitable”, set oxygen to 60.
 This is a problem of the First hit policy which we will cover in a later lab.